What is the Compost Collective?

 Common reasons people might object are that they think composts are smelly, dirty or attract flies or vermin.
 This may be true of some poorly-managed compost bins, so you can change people’s experiences by having well-managed compost.

 What if some people at my unit block aren’t interested?

-The compost collective only requires two units per site to sign up to the compost collective to act as champions and show other units how they can get involved.
+The Compost Collective only requires two units per site to sign up and show other units how they can get involved.
 Just a few units can make a real difference.

 It’s fine if some people aren't interested—not everyone needs to participate for the project to be a success in your unit block.